 The examples listed in this guide generally prefer running commands as a non-root user, except as noted, and prepend commands that must be run as a superuser with sudo.
 The SSH Root login is not permitted.

-Prerequisites for upgrades include configuring a user with super user (sudo) privileges.
+Please refer to Upgrade Considerations before upgrading.
+Additional prerequisites include configuring a user with super user (sudo) privileges.
 The SSH Root login is not permitted.
 If the existing version allows SSH Root login, it will be disabled during the upgrade.
 When a system is installed using the OTP ISO, a "t128" user is configured with sudo privileges.

 - Download the ISOs